Pesticide Applicator Continuing Education

 This course explains how to manage agricultural pests in Georgia forest environments.
 Lessons cover integrated pest management strategies, pesticide-mixing safety measures, forestry herbicide types, and more.

-To effectively manage a mosquito population as part of an integrated pest management plan applicators must be familiar with mosquito physiology, the lifecycle of the mosquito, and various collection and surveillance methods for both adult mosquitoes and larvae.
-This course will talk about surveillance methods, mosquito anatomy, and touch on the diseases that are most commonly vectored by mosquitoes in the United States.
+This course talks about surveillance methods, mosquito anatomy, and touch on the diseases that are most commonly vectored by mosquitoes in the United States.

 As a turf manager, you'll need to be more than someone who just applies pesticides.
 Good turf management requires the use of all the tools in the toolbox.
 This course will touch on the best practice cultural, mechanical, biological, and chemical controls for turf management.